 Mode P (Programmed Auto)

 In this mode, the camera automatically adjusts shutter speed and aperture for optimal exposure in most situations.
-This mode is recommended for snapshots and other situations in which you want to leave the camera in charge of shutter speed and aperture.

 User can rotate command dial to choose from different combinations of shutter speed and aperture that will produce optimal exposure.